gnosischain/documentation/docs/node/guide/execution/nethermind.md

 sudo docker-compose logs nethermind -f
 ```

-#### Nethermind Archival Node {#nethermind-archival-node}
+## Nethermind Archival Node {#nethermind-archival-node}

 An archival node executes heavy historical sync verifying all the transactions and keeping all the historical state.
 In Nethermind, the default configuration activates the pruning functionality.

 :::caution
-Make sure there's enough disk space to accommodate the archive data, the minimum amount of disk required to run the archive node is as of today +2 TB.
+Make sure there's enough disk space to accommodate the archive data, the minimum amount of disk required to run the archive node is +2 TB (Nov 2022).
 :::

 Select Network: `xdai_archive`